 4. Build a Disaster Supply Kit for Your Home and Car

-Have at least a 3-day supply of non-perishable and canned food, and water for all family members.
+- At least a 3-day supply of non-perishable food, and water for all family members.
 Replace water every six months.
-Don’t forget to restock food items.
+Restock food items.

-- Other items you feel you will need and things to entertain yourself and the kids.
+- Other items you feel you will need and things to entertain yourself.

 5. Prepare Your Children